jonastemplestein/bunny_service/README.md

  - implement `ServiceLoader` or similar that takes a plain service object and sets up the necessary BunnyService::Servers etc
  - talk to RabbitMQ using TLS
  - should we try to implement multi-step services? the first request could enqueue another request with the same correlation id, which would then send the finished result to the waiting service client
+ - do we care about message order?
  - do we want messages to be persistent or mandatory?
  - when do we send message acknowledgements
+ - it would be fairly easy for a single client to call multiple services in parallel

 # Specs